vikas15cdr/vikas15cdr/README.md

 ---

 ## 🚀 About Me

-🎓 B.Tech CSE student at Bhagwan Parshuram Institute of Technology
-🔬 Passionate about building intelligent systems with Machine Learning and GenAI
+🔬 Passionate about building intelligent systems with Machine Learning and AI
 🧪 Currently working on RAG pipelines, LLM applications, and deep learning projects
 📚 Curious explorer of agentic AI, LangChain workflows, and real-world data pipelines